mkm29/uds-k3d-cilium/README.md

 > [!NOTE]
 > Cilium provides built-in L2 announcements for LoadBalancer services, replacing the need for MetalLB.
 The Cilium Ingress Controller is enabled by default.

+> [!IMPORTANT]
+> The package uses the Cilium CLI for installation rather than Helm, as `zarf tools helm` only includes repo and dependency management commands, not the full Helm CLI functionality.
+Ensure the Cilium CLI is installed before deployment.

 | Name | Description | Required |
 |------|-------------|:--------:|